ungtb10d/kali-vm/README.md

-  -m MIRROR   Mirror used to build the image, default: http://http.kali.org/kali -r ROOTFS   Rootfs to use to build the image, default: none -s SIZE     Size of the disk image in GB, default: 80 -v VARIANT  Variant of image to build (see below for details), default: VARIANT
+  -m MIRROR   Mirror used to build the image, default: http://http.kali.org/kali -r ROOTFS   Rootfs to use to build the image, default: none -s SIZE     Size of the disk image in GB, default: 80 -v VARIANT  Variant of image to build (see below for details), default: generic
               Supported values: generic qemu rootfs virtualbox vmware -z          Zip images and metadata files after the build